-The pieces are the union of all strata with equal codimension (i.e. equally many manifolds involved in the intersection) and the underlying partial order is given by the dimension of the pieces. \begin{defn}[\cite{pham}] Let $Y$ be a smooth manifold with a Whitney stratification.
-We say that $Y$ is a \textit{stratified bundle} if there exists a Whitney stratified set $X$ such that $Y$ is locally homeomorphic to $X\times T$ by homomorphisms which map every stratum in $Y$ to the product of a stratum in $X$ with $T$. \end{defn} Now we can formulate the following criterion: \begin{thm}[Thom's Isotopy Theorem, \cite{pham}] Let $Y$ and $T$ be two differentiable manifolds with $T$ connected and let $\pi:Y\to T$ be a proper differential map.
+The pieces are the union of all strata with equal codimension (i.e., equally many manifolds involved in the intersection), and the underlying partial order is given by the dimension of the pieces. \begin{definition}[\cite{pham}] Let $Y$ be a smooth manifold equipped with a Whitney stratification.
+We say that $Y$ is a \textit{stratified bundle} if there exists a Whitney stratified set $X$ such that $Y$ is locally homeomorphic to $X\times T$ by homeomorphisms which map every stratum in $Y$ to the product of a stratum in $X$ with $T$. \end{definition} Now, we can formulate the following criterion: \begin{theorem}[Thom's Isotopy Theorem, \cite{pham}] Let $Y$ and $T$ be two differentiable manifolds with $T$ connected and let $\pi:Y\to T$ be a proper differential map.
 Suppose that $Y$ is a stratified set and the restriction of $\pi$ to each stratum is a submersion.
-Then $\pi:Y\to T$ is a stratified bundle. \end{thm} Suppose $S\subset Y$ is a closed subset equipped with a Whitney stratification.
-Then the stratification of $S$ together with the connected components of $Y-S$ yield a Whitney stratification of $Y$ \cite{pham}.
-If this makes $\pi:Y\to T$ a stratified bundle then in particular $\pi:(Y,S)\to T$ is a fiber bundle of pairs.\\ Supposing again that we are in the situation where $Y=(X\times T)\backslash S$ as above, we can equip $S$ with a Whitney stratification (every analytic set admits such a stratification, see \cite{whitney}).
+Then, $\pi:Y\to T$ is a stratified bundle. \end{theorem} Suppose $S\subset Y$ is a closed subset equipped with a Whitney stratification.
+Then, the stratification of $S$ together with the connected components of $Y\backslash S$ yield a Whitney stratification of $Y$ \cite{pham}.
+If this makes $\pi:Y\to T$ a stratified bundle, then in particular $\pi:(Y,S)\to T$ is a fiber bundle of pairs.\\ Supposing again that we are in the situation where $Y=(X\times T)\backslash S$ as above, we can equip $S$ with a Whitney stratification (every analytic set admits such a stratification, see \cite{whitney}).
 Denote by $\{A_i\}_{i\in I}$ the collection of strata and for every $i\in I$ denote by $cA_i\subset A_i$ the set of all points at which the restriction of $\pi$ to $A_i$ fails to be a submersion.
-Then we can conclude that the integral of interest defines a (multivalued) holomorphic function outside of the following set: \begin{defn} In the same situation as in Proposition \ref{prop:trivial_bundle}, we call the set
+Then, we can conclude that the integral of interest defines a (multivalued) holomorphic function outside of the following set: \begin{definition} In the same situation as above, we call the set